-Business moves at the speed of light in the digital media.
-When a crisis comes calling there is little time to reach for the thick notebooks filled with written criss media management plans.
+Business moves at the speed of light in digital media.
+When a crisis comes calling there is little time to reach for the thick notebooks filled with written crisis media management plans.

 Precious seconds tick by as your critics or even competitors take over your brand message online.
 Professor Venky Shankar, Ph.D., in the Mays Business School at Texas A&M University has conducted research on how inept responses to a crisis harm the total dollar market value for a company’s outstanding shares known as market cap.

 Shankar has developed a six-step method using words that begin with the letter “A” for how to control a crisis.